 (1) In this rule —

+approved practice management course means an approved PMC as defined in rule 18A;

 reduce includes reduce to zero.

+(1A) The condition imposed on a practising certificate by rule 13B(1) or (2) is varied to reduce the number of CPD points the local legal practitioner is required to earn during a CPD period to zero if —

+(a) the practitioner has successfully completed an approved practice management course during that CPD period; and

+(b) the practitioner has not satisfied the condition imposed under rule 13B(1) or (2) during a previous certificate year by completing an approved practice management course.

 (2) The Board may vary the condition imposed on a practising certificate by rule 8(1) or 13B(1) or (2) by doing either or both of the following —

 (a) reducing the number of CPD points the local legal practitioner is required to earn;